Montana-Media-Arts/120_CreativeCoding1-Fall2020/modules/week-8/_posts/2017-01-09-if-statements.md

 You have written an if statement in JavaScript!
 Good job!

 Let's expand on this a bit now.
-At the moment, it's boring because it has one question.
+At the moment, it's bland because it has one question.
 How do we make it more dynamic?

 Let's create random numbers.